safonovanastya/RussianFastPitch/README.md

 ### WaveGlow

-The WaveGlow model was trained on [RUSLAN](https://ruslan-corpus.github.io/) dataset using 4 GPU with basic hyperparameters: batch size = 4, segment length = 8000.
+The *WaveGlow* model was trained on [RUSLAN](https://ruslan-corpus.github.io/) dataset using 4 GPU with basic hyperparameters: batch size = 4, segment length = 8000.
 The AMP (Automatic Mixed Precision) mechanism have not used.
 550 epoches have been trained.
-The loss function values according to the number of trained epochs and the body on which the model was trained can be found below.
-The data on the LJSpeech case is taken from [official WaveGlow GitHub](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/FastPitch) to compare the results.
+The loss function values according to the number of trained epochs and the model's language can be found below.
+The figures of LJSpeech were taken from [official WaveGlow GitHub](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/FastPitch) for results comparison..

 | Loss (Model/Epoch)    |    1  |   250 |   500  |
 |:----------------------|------:|------:|-------:|